 I quoted Stephen King in a previous article about his take on improving style, namely to read and write as much as possible.

-While this is the best advice anyone could possibly give, in reality I used to feel this goal was sightly vague and unattainable.
+While this is perhaps the best advice anyone could possibly give, I used to feel this goal was sightly vague and unattainable.
 I mean, how much would I have to read and write?
 When would I know what I was writing was ‘me’?

 The truth is that we never stop learning and evolving.
 There’s never going to be a point where we write a certain way indefinitely and not take the story/novel we’re writing into account.
 After all, style should vary to best tell the story we want to tell.